CLIVE WEBSTER - CHIEF EXECUTIVE

 Clive accepted the post of Chief Executive of the Kent Catholic Schools' Partnership because he believes in the powerful and positive results that are possible when schools work together and pool resources in a climate of increased autonomy.
 Clive is married to Lesley with three children, Amy, Annabel and Charlie.
 He enjoys football, all things Spanish, poetry and playing squash.

-MARK HARRIS - FINANCE & HR DIRECTOR
+MARK HARRIS - DIRECTOR OF FINANCE & HR

 Mark initially began his career with British Coal, qualifying as an Accountant during that time, and was finance lead on the last deep mine sunk in the UK.
 Moving into the education sector, Mark spent a number of years at Further Education establishments, leading on College new builds and re-location projects before moving to Northamptonshire County Council to work on school support services and Academy transition.
 Prior to joining KCSP Mark was Finance Director with an Academy sponsor on the South Coast.
 Having worked in the Academy sector for over 7 years, from both a local Authority and a Sponsor perspective, Mark is an avid supporter of the advantages that Academy status can bring to schools.
 More recently Mark was appointed a Fellow of his accounting body.
 Mark is married with two daughters.
 He spends much of his free time either watching football, or car detailing.